SPIRITUAL CHRISTIAN

 RECAPITULATION – Infancy to Adulthood

-In the early developmental stages of life, consciousness in humans, transitions through three stages of growth before the ego-personality makes its appearance in adolescence.
+In the early stages of life, consciousness in humans, transitions through developmental stages of growth before the ego-personality makes its appearance in adolescence.
 What we know of today as the ego-persona is really a pliable and temporary state of consciousness which corresponds to an individual’s sense of personal identity.
 However, this will change as consciousness awakens to higher levels of awareness.
-The stages of individual growth in the beginning of life correspond to the structures of consciousness that primitive humanity has passed through in the past millennia; we still see primitive consciousness in some isolated societies today.
+The stages of individual growth in the beginning of life correspond to the structures of consciousness that primitive humanity has passed through in the past millennia; we still see primitive consciousness in some isolated societies in the world today.

-In this stage, newborn infants are only partially conscious because they are not fully integrated into their new bodies; the senses are in a very rudimentary state, and they are unable to distinguish themselves or others as individuals.
+In this stage, newborn infants are only partially conscious because they are not fully integrated with their new body and soul; the senses are in a very rudimentary state, and they are unable to distinguish themselves or others as individuals.
 Archaic consciousness is dull; sleep or dormancy maintains a strong pull on the individual.

 As stated above, archaic consciousness is “mass consciousness” whereas the magical phase is the first structure of consciousness.
 Since magical consciousness is spaceless and timeless, it is spread over the world.
 Magical consciousness is not endowed with sufficient intensity or lucidity to perceive space as space; and there is no recognition of time because time needs a memory and memory needs a focused sense of self.
 In this state of consciousness, children and primitive individuals might perceive an object in motion, and the object may have some degree of significance, but they do not perceive the object in the void of space; it is like seeing dream images in sleep.